• Skip to primary navigation

 6. Then begin slowly streaming your oil with machine running.
 You want to stream as slowly as possible, this is what creates the emulsification.
 It should take about 2 minutes per cup of oil, 8 minutes total to stream 4 cups.

-7. At the very end of your processing, add your salt and lemon juice to stabilize.
+7. At the very end of your processing, add your salt and citric acid (or lemon juice) to stabilize.
 If you find your Toum has already thickened, just mix in without the machine on to ensure you don't process too long.

 8. That's it!
 Place in a sealed container and refrigerate.
 Good for up to a month or freeze for up to 6 months.